nf-core/funcscan/docs/usage.md

 :::danger
 We highly recommend performing quality control on input contigs before running the pipeline.

-For example, **for un-annotated** input nf-core/funcscan will by default filter for the BGC subworkflow to screen only contigs with at least 3,000 bp length or more (see `--contig_qc_lengththreshold`).
+For example, **for un-annotated** input if running the BGC screening subworkflow, nf-core/funcscan will by default filter for the BGC subworkflow to screen only contigs with at least 3,000 bp length or more (see `--contig_qc_lengththreshold`).
+This will split the input contigs into two files: one with contigs of sufficient length for BGC screening and one with contigs below the threshold.
+Only the former will go for BGC screening, whereas both short and long are used for AMP and ARG screening.
+Thus when running the BGC subworkflow, all output files will be labelled with the suffix `_long` or `_short` to indicate the length of the contigs.

-In contrast, no such filtering is done for the **pre-annotated** input sent to the BGC screening subworkflow!
-If you have pre-annotated contigs, make sure they and the annotation files contain sufficiently high quality and length for the type of molecule to be screened for.
+In contrast, no such filtering nor relabelling is performed for the **pre-annotated** input sent to the BGC screening subworkflow!
+If you have pre-annotated contigs, make sure they, and the corresponding annotation files, contain sufficiently high quality and length for the type of molecule to be screened for.
 :::

 ## Notes on screening tools and taxonomic classification